MFA Thesis Project

 1-One of the most fun and challenging part was including kids (end user) during the design process.
 Keeping their attention all the time and explaining the aim of my design were very unique comparing with other projects.
 The biggest take away was having a sensitive approach by understanding the characteristics of the user during the user centered design process.

-2-Balancing both parents' and kids' expectations (polarized) was challenging.
+2-Balancing both parents' and kids' expectations (in a polarized way) was challenging.